SidharthArya/SidharthArya/AWESOME-STARS.md

 ## Others

+- [natpen/awesome-wayland](https://github.com/natpen/awesome-wayland) - A curated list of Wayland code and resources.
 - [herrbischoff/awesome-macos-command-line](https://github.com/herrbischoff/awesome-macos-command-line) - Use your macOS terminal shell to do awesome things.
 - [labuladong/fucking-algorithm](https://github.com/labuladong/fucking-algorithm) - 刷算法全靠套路，认准 labuladong 就够了！English version supported!
 Crack LeetCode, not only how, but also why.
 - [jwasham/coding-interview-university](https://github.com/jwasham/coding-interview-university) - A complete computer science study plan to become a software engineer.